 Below is a list of items we suggest you consider bringing to fully enjoy your stay at Echoes:

 - Cash for workshop material fees or good purchases. $100-$200 is usually good.
 Instructors may charge a fee depending on the cost of materials.
-There are also opportunities to buy amazing craft items that the instructors sell for a living.
+There are also opportunities to buy amazing craft items that the instructors sell for a living, and buy raffle tickets as well.
+(All raffle proceeds go to our scholarship program)

 - Items for the Trade Blanket (See the trade blanket description for details)